NOC-MSM/nemo_cookbook/docs/docs/contributing.md

 When participating in the NEMO Cookbook community, please be respectful and considerate towards others.
 Follow the code of conduct and engage in constructive discussions.

-We appreciate your contributions and look forward to working with you to grow & improve NEMO Cookbook!
+We appreciate your contributions and look forward to working together to improve NEMO Cookbook!